-Most children in New Zealand live within walking distance of their local school.
+Most children live within walking distance of their school.
 In Auckland, the area where you live, the School Zone, depicts which school you can attend and can make a difference to the cost of your rent or value of your property.